In this article we’ll talk about what an aspect ratio is and how it affects your photographs.

 There are multiple ways to fix this issue.
 One way is to shoot with enough space around the edges so that you can crop later on in post-processing.
 This works for aspect ratios that are close to each other like 3:2 and 4:3.

-But what about scenarios when you want to shoot a square as well as 16:9 or 9:16?
-There’s a huge difference between these two aspect rations visually.
+But what about scenarios when you want to shoot a square as well as 16:9 or 9:16 aspect ratio?
+There’s a huge difference between these two aspect ratios visually.

-It’s always a better idea to shoot separate images with different aspect ratios.
+It’s always a better idea to shoot separate images with a different aspect ratio.
 That way, you will lose very little amount of resolution and you can adjust each composition perfectly.

 Every time you can’t shoot multiple images for each aspect ratio, go with Raw+JPEG option.
 You will get accurate composition in JPEG the RAW file will give you some room to play around in post for ratios close to your actual one.